 Skip to content

-Distributed Execution with Temporal
+Distributed Execution

-Run your .mthds methods as durable Temporal workflows.
+Run your .mthds methods as durable workflows.

 Overview

 Pipelex pipelines normally run in-process.
-With the optional pipelex[temporal] integration, the same pipelines run as Temporal workflows: each pipe becomes a workflow, child pipes become child workflows, and every LLM call, image generation, or document extraction becomes an activity.
-Temporal handles durability, retries, scheduling, and visibility; Pipelex handles the AI work.
-Flip [temporal] is_enabled = true in .pipelex/pipelex.toml and the same methods run distributed without changing a line of method code.
+When you need durability, retries that survive failure, and horizontal scale, the same pipelines run as durable workflows — each pipe becomes a workflow, child pipes become child workflows, and every LLM call, image generation, or document extraction becomes an activity.
+The orchestration layer handles durability, retries, scheduling, and visibility; Pipelex handles the AI work, and the same methods run distributed without changing a line of method code.

 Supported deployment patterns